- Search

 Biography

-In 2006 Peter joined Morgan Stanley in Hong Kong to head the valuation and accounting team in the Asia-Pacific Equity Research Department.
+In addition to being an academic, Peter joined Morgan Stanley in Hong Kong in 2006 to head the valuation and accounting team in the Asia-Pacific Equity Research Department.
 In 2011, he relocated to London to become Global Head of Valuation and Accounting in the Equity Research Department.
 During his tenure at Morgan Stanley, Peter was part of the Global Equity Research management team and served on regional Stock Selection Committees.
 Further, as principal SME, he designed a fundamental forecasting/ valuation framework and managed its implementation into the proprietary Morgan Stanley equity research platform.
 In his client-facing capacity, he designed and implemented an earnings quality scoring methodology for global firms for a target clientele of PMs, CIOs, Heads of Research.
 He also led a team that carried out bespoke fundamental and accounting analysis to guide client investment strategies and provided advice on valuation matters and valuation implications of accounting standard implementation (e.g., IFRS Standards).

 Peter was an elected member (2012-2019) and co-chair (2015-2017) of the Capital Markets Advisory Committee (CMAC) that advises the International Accounting Standards Board (IASB) on the practical implications for users of financial statements of its intended standard proposals.